hrcraddock/plants/opiumpoppy/README.md

 ## References

+[^ref1]: See William Robinson, The Wild Garden Or, “Our Grove and Shrubberies Made Beautiful By The Naturalization of Hardy Exotic Plants: With A Chapter On The Garden of British Wild Flowers” (London: John Murray), 1870.
+1st edition; See William Robinson, The English Flower Garden and Home Grounds of Hardy Trees and Flowers Only (London: John Murray), 1933.
+11th Edition.

 [^ref]: Julia Lovell.
 The Opium War: Drugs, Dreams and the Making of China.
 London: Pan Macmillan, 2011, p.
 2.
 [^ref]: Royal Botanic Gardens Kew Archives, Miscellaneous Reports, MCR/5/1/45, India: Economic Products: Opium, f.
 209.